deerios/DrunkDeerWeb/README.md

 # DrunkDeer Web

-A browser configurator for DrunkDeer analog HID keyboards.
-Blazor WebAssembly, talking to the board over WebHID — nothing to install, and no driver or background service.
+A browser configurator for DrunkDeer analog HID keyboards over WebHID.

 It does what the vendor's driver does, minus the driver: per-key actuation depth and rapid trigger, per-key lighting and the built-in effects, profiles saved in the browser, a device panel that